Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 ## Recording information about sample collection ([metadata](metadata.md)) ##

-Without information about how, where and when samples are collected, it is not possible to interpret results correctly.
+Without [information about how, where and when samples are collected, stored, processed and curated](metadata.md), it is not possible to interpret results correctly.
 Recording this information, known as [*metadata*](metadata.md), is essential and should be considered as the important as the samples themselves.

-TODO

-## Helpful tips ##

 ## References ##